An Ember in the Ashes: Critical response and sales

 An Ember in the Ashes debuted at #2 on the Young Adult New York Times Best Seller list.
 It debuted at #64 on the USA Today Best-Selling Books list.
-It was included in the Time (magazine) The 100 Best Fantasy Books of all Time as well as in the Time (magazine) The 100 Best YA Books of all Time.
+It was included in the Time's list of The 100 Best Fantasy Books of All Time as well as The 100 Best YA Books of All Time.

-It has garnered generally positive reviews.
+The novel has garnered generally positive reviews.
 The Huffington Post said "An Ember in the Ashes glows, burns, and smolders—as beautiful and radiant as it is searing."
 Amazon named it one of the best books of May, as well as the best young adult book of 2015 and the fourth best book of the year.
 The New York Times called it "a worthy novel—and one as brave as its characters".
 However, the Chicago Tribune found that "the characters never fully spring to life under the author's ever-present hand."
 CNN included the book in the list of best summer beach reads.
 Publishers Weekly starred review called Tahir's debut "deft and polished" and the story "brimming with political intrigue".
 Time (magazine) called it a "bruising ... young adult novel".